-A NEW SUPPORT GROUP TO BEGIN
+A NEW SUPPORT GROUP HAS BEGUN!

-Raising Grandchildren.
+(GRG).
 The group will meet on the second Wednesday of each month at St. Paul’s.

 Meeting time will be from 6:00 - 7:30 pm with childcare being provided as needed.

 St. Paul’s at 570-675-3859 for further information and to register.
 It is important

 to register so proper arrangements can be made for childcare.

 grandparents who are raising their grandchildren.
 According to the AARP, there

 are 81,000 children living with their grandparents in Pennsylvania.